 The McLennan Community College Police Department, Emergency Management Committee, Student Success Division, and Marketing & Communications department prepared this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full text of this report can be located via the MCC Home page (see Annual

-Security Report at the bottom of the page) or through Campus Police in the Student Services Center, Room 135, during normal business hours.
+The full text of this report can be located via the MCC Home page (see Annual Security Report at the bottom of the page) or Office of Emergency/Risk Management Office 322, during normal business hours.